belbert/VCVTB/IN/README.md

 Note:
 ------------

-1) VCVTB automixes simulation order to quickly have output for different ventilation strategies/families.
+1) VCVTB automixes simulation order to quickly have output for different ventilation strategy/family combinations.
 If you have other requirements, adjust this.
 EnergyPlus AFN Calculations are executed in the order specified in the Command.txt file

 -------------------------------------------------------------------------------------------